chrisbchin11-ui/-Heuristic-Engine-Resource-for-Modeling-Exoplanet-Search-HERMES/README.md

-project (led by Professor Courntey Dressing and Ph.d candidate Caleb Harada at Berkeley) — a NASA-funded initiative analyzing radial velocity data for 120 exoplanet imaging targets published in The Astronomical Journal (Volume 170, Issue 6, 2025) — inspired me to build HERMES to explore how agentic AI can automate astronomical research workflows.
+project (led by Professor Courntey Dressing and Ph.d candidate Caleb Harada at Berkeley) — a NASA-funded initiative analyzing radial velocity data for 120 exoplanet imaging targets published in The Astronomical Journal (Vol. 170, Issue 6, id.343, 56 pp.) — inspired me to build HERMES to explore how agentic AI can automate astronomical research workflows.

 ## Tech Stack